 If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

-Gonorrhoea is the second most common bacterial sexually transmitted infection (STI) in the UK and can lead to infertility in men and women.
+Gonorrhoea is the second most common bacterial sexually transmitted infection (STI) in the UK and can lead to infertility.

 Half of women with gonorrhoea and 1 in 10 men don’t have any obvious signs or symptoms at all, so even if you don’t have any symptoms it’s really important you go to be tested for STIs if you’ve had unprotected sex.